Skip to main content

 What it includes

-• Notes: Inline notes marked with [[ note ]]
+• Notes: Inline developer notes marked with [[ note ]].

 Collapse and expand sections

-Click the arrow icon next to any section to collapse or expand it:
+Click the arrow icon next to any section to collapse or expand its contents, allowing you to hide completed acts and focus on what’s active.

 Filter by element type

-Use the filter dropdown at the top of the Navigation panel to show only:
+Use the filter menu at the top of the Navigation panel to filter what’s visible:

 Search and find

-Inkwell provides powerful search tools to locate specific text, character names, or dialogue.
+Inkwell provides native macOS search tools to locate text, character names, or dialogue.

-Press Cmd/Ctrl+F to open the Find bar at the top of the editor
+1. Press Cmd+F to open the Find bar at the top of the editor.

-Press Esc to close the Find bar and clear highlights
+4. Press Esc to close the Find bar.

 Find and replace